kelvind627/Class-Project/README.md

 ![20230622_115418](https://github.com/kelvind627/Class-Project/assets/136044631/6b48895d-33bb-42bb-a933-5ff6f1f372da)

 9. **Creating your custom domain name**
-+ *Finally go back to route 53 and click on hosted zone,
++ *Finally go back to route 53 and click on hosted zone*
 + *Click on create record*
 + *On the record name, write in subdomain*
 + *At the record type, select "A-Route trafic to IPV4 address and some AWS resources"*